Bakra/eurowings/README.md

 when clicking an image in the gallery - show its details: big image, title, description, upvotes, downvotes and score.

 ## Project setup
+# Note: If you have any issues, run it on node version 10
 => clone / setup the project on local machine
 => cd eurowings
 => yarn / npm install
-=> yarn start (this will run express server and webpack server) or ( 'npm run serve' to start the frontend and 'node server.js' for express server.
+=> yarn start (this will run express server and webpack server) or ( 'npm run serve' to start the frontend and 'node server.js' for express server).

 ### Compiles and hot-reloads for development